dezinezync/UIPredicateEditor/README.md

 The plan is to have a 1:1 API implementation so implementing it in cross-platform projects and SwiftUI apps is seamless and requires to be setup only once.

-**⚠️ WARNING**: This is a pre-release component, and as such should not be used in release yet.
+**⚠️ WARNING**: This is a pre-release component, and as such should not be used in production software yet.
 The public API is bound to change.

 ### TODO: